GloryOfNight/udp-relay/README.md

 It's not possible for this relay to have more then 2 peers within one mapping.
 Relay uses ip:port to identify other mapped address.

 It's single thread only.
 Thats is intentional.

-It's doesn't buffer any received packets.
-Therefore - it is possible that relay can drop packet.

 You can find all possible commandline arguments with `--help`.